 Employers should support employees who have bipolar disorder by recognizing their need for consistent sleep routines, allowing them to adjust their daily tasks, offering hybrid work options and teaching managers how to foster conversations about mental health and promote psychological safety at the office, write researchers Constance Noonan Hadley, Hooria Jazaieri and Hillary Anger Elfenbein.
 "Individuals with a diagnosis of bipolar disorder are more likely to thrive in a culture that values both performance and compassion for employees," they write.

-Give your employees the power to choose how they engage in their biometric screenings.
+Care for your employees, wherever they are Give your employees the power to choose how they engage in their biometric screenings.
 With accessible screening options and actionable health insights from anywhere, you can support your workforce with the care they deserve.
 Learn more in this eBook.

 New managers face the daunting task of conducting performance reviews, which are vital for team morale and organizational success.
 This guide offers eight tips for doing them well, including understanding the review's purpose, setting a balanced tone and providing constructive feedback.